johnbachman/tBidBaxLipo/doc/uni_dye_release_models.rst

 process which can be fit with a three-parameter equation.

-Moreover, he noted that the log-log plot showed a straight-line fit indicating a third-order dependence, while that of the finel rate had a second-order dependence (I should check these numbers TODO).
+Moreover, he noted that the log-log plot showed a straight-line fit indicating a third-order dependence, while that of the final rate had a second-order dependence (I should check these numbers TODO).

 He modeled this using a simple model involving the partitioning of the